basememara/SwiftyPress-WP/swiftypress/readme.txt

 Mobile app framework for your WordPress blog.

 == Installation ==
-1. Upload swifty-press to the /wp-content/plugins/ directory
+1. Upload swiftypress to the /wp-content/plugins/ directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress

 == Frequently Asked Questions ==